On MLK Day, Biden says Americans must commit to King's work

 “It is compelling rhetoric, but I also think Dr. King knew it was a more than a metaphor.
 He knew that economic injustice was bound up in the larger injustice he fought against.
 From Reconstruction, to Jim Crow, to the present day, our economy has never worked fairly for Black Americans – or, really, for any American of color,” Yellen said.

-She said the administration of President Joe Biden has sought to ensure that no economic institution fails to work for people of color.
-Equity was built into the American Rescue Plan so that communities of color would get pandemic relief, and Treasury is injecting $9 billion into Community Development Financial Institutions and Minority Depository Institutions traditionally poorly served by the financial sector.
+She said the Biden administration has sought to ensure that no economic institution fails to work for people of color, building equity into the American Rescue Plan and injecting $9 billion into community and minority-run financial institutions poorly served by Wall Street.

-“There is still much more work Treasury needs to do to narrow the racial wealth divide,” she said.
+Former President Barack Obama shared a picture of King’s granddaughter Yolanda admiring a bust of the civil rights leader he kept in the Oval Office.
+“The fight for voting rights takes perseverance,” Obama tweeted.
+“As Dr. King said, ‘There are no broad highways to lead us easily and inevitably to quick solutions.
+We must keep going.’
+May we honor his memory through action forged in faith.”

-The King Center said the 10 a.m. service, featuring a keynote by the Rev. Michael Bruce Curry, presiding bishop of The Episcopal Church, would be broadcast live on Atlanta’s Fox TV affiliate and on Facebook, YouTube and thekingcenter.org.
-Atlanta’s planned events also included a march, a rally and a voter registration drive by the Georgia Coalition for the People’s Agenda and Youth Service America.
+King “saw a great injustice in his world and fought to right that wrong,” Georgia Gov. Brian Kemp said in a recorded message played at Ebenezer.
+“His methods ultimately led to success and showed all of us that taking the high road is the best path to achieving lasting change.”

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.